 In the unlikely event of a pupil needing to self-isolate, due to Test and Trace guidance, they will be able to keep up with their schoolwork and remote learning will be provided by the school at that time.

 Welcome to Anning Class!

-Anning Class is a class of Reception and Year 1 children.
+Anning Class is a class of Reception and Year 1 and 2 children.
 Our teacher is Miss Grimes Thomas and we have lots of lovely additional adults who help us learn – we have a brilliant teaching assistant called Mrs Jackson, who helps to teach and support our learning every day.
-We also have Ms Palmer, Ms Crawford or Miss Boyd teach us one afternoon each week who are fabulous too!
 We understand that you may have lots of questions to ask so feel free to come in and ask us!

 These are all aspects of our very creative curriculum that we incorporate in every lesson.
 Some lessons are adapted for the EYFS curriculum, as our reception approach to learning is more hands-on than the Year 1’s.
 For more information, please feel free to speak to us at anytime.

-Children also get the opportunity to work in our outside space, which has many further opportunities to learn, such as a sand area, water tray, a mud kitchen and many more!
+Children also get the opportunity to work in our outside space, which has many further opportunities to learn, such as a creative area, sand area, water tray, a mud kitchen and many more!

 We encourage parents to read regularly with their children and to record this in their reading diary too.
-We also use our reading diaries’ as a form of communication, and should you need to send a message, you can do so in the diary.
-We expect children to bring their book bags every day, along with these reading diaries.
-Children will also have the opportunity to read in school to an adult at least once a week, this may be one-to-one or through a guided reading group.
+We expect children to bring their reading diary to school every day, along with the books they have read at home.
+Children will also have the opportunity to read in school to an adult, this may be one-to-one or through a group reading session.

 Our PE is on Monday and Friday, children come into school wearing their PE kit on those days.